 C. ANTHONY HUNT, PH.D.

-A graduate of the University of Maryland with a BA in Economics (with Honors with a concentration in Econometrics), he holds advanced degrees from Troy State University (Master of Science in Business Management (MBA equivalent)), Wesley Theological Seminary (Master of Divinity with Honors, Wesley Merit Fellow with a concentration in Systematic Theology, and graduate teaching assistant in Theology and Methodist History), St. Mary’s Seminary and University (Graduate Certificate in Spiritual Theology); and the Graduate Theological Foundation, in affiliation with the University of Oxford, UK (Doctor of Ministry in Pastoral Theology and Ph.D. in Philosophical Theology).
+A graduate of the University of Maryland with a BA in Economics (with Honors with concentrations in Econometrics and Applied Mathematics), he holds advanced degrees from Troy State University (Master of Science in Business Management (MBA equivalent)), Wesley Theological Seminary (Master of Divinity with Honors, Wesley Merit Fellow with a concentration in Systematic Theology, and graduate teaching assistant in Theology and Methodist History), St. Mary’s Seminary and University (Graduate Certificate in Spiritual Theology); and the Graduate Theological Foundation, in affiliation with the University of Oxford, UK (Doctor of Ministry in Pastoral Theology and Ph.D. in Philosophical Theology).
 His doctor of philosophy dissertation, successfully defended on September 10, 2001, was titled “The Search for Peaceful Community: A Comparative Analysis of the Thinking of Howard Thurman and Martin Luther King, Jr.” Dr. Hunt has completed two years of additional studies in Philosophy at the University of Oxford, UK and in 2004 he completed a three-year post-doctoral fellowship in Pastoral Theology at the Center of Theological Inquiry, Princeton, NJ., and has completed a post-Graduate Certificate program in Advanced Leadership at the Institute of Certified Professional Managers, James Madison University (he holds the credential of Certified Manager).
-He has also completed training in co-active leadership coaching with the Coaches Training Institute, San Rafael, California, and is currently completing training as a Certified Professional Life Coach with the Life Coaching Institute of Mesa, California.
+He has also completed training in co-active leadership coaching with the Coaches Training Institute, San Rafael, California, and the Life Coaching Certification Program with the Life Coaching Institute, Costa Mesa, California (he holds the credential of Certified Professional Life Coach).
 Both of these programs are International Coach Federation affiliated and approved.
 He is a Distinguished Graduate of the U.S. Army Officer Candidate School, Fort Benning, Georgia, and has completed residency programs in clinical pastoral counseling at Walter Reed Medical Center in Washington, DC and Johns Hopkins University Hospital in Baltimore, MD.
 He is a member of the American Academy of Religion, the American Philosophical Association, and the Oxford Philosophical Society.
-In May 2016, he was the recipient of the Society of John Wesley Award of Merit, which is the highest honor bestowed on an alumnus of Wesley Theological Seminary.
+In May 2016, he was the recipient of the Society of John Wesley Award of Merit and induction in the Society of John Wesley, which is the highest honor bestowed on an alumnus of Wesley Theological Seminary.

 From 2004-2012, Dr. Hunt served as District Superintendent of the Baltimore Metropolitan and Baltimore-Harford Districts of the United Methodist Church where he provided spiritual, administrative and missional-strategic leadership with 88 congregations in the greater Baltimore area.
 In 2008, he was appointed as the founding/organizing superintendent of the Baltimore Metropolitan District and as Executive Director of "Hope for the City," where he had primary responsibility for developing and implementing the United Methodist Church's ten-point strategic plan for ministry in Baltimore (www.newurbanministry.blogspot.com).
 "Hope for the City" was widely viewed as a model for strategic development of urban ministry in a major U.S. city, both within the United Methodist Church and across much of the ecumenical and interfaith communities.
 With Dr. Hunt's leadership, program accomplishments of "Hope for the City" included - the development and implementation of Camp Life (which served over 450 youth affected by inner city violence), Hope Fellows (aimed at developing high potential urban leaders), Project Hope (aimed at helping improve the historic Mt.
 Auburn Cemetery), the Hope Fund (aimed at identifying resources to fund new urban initiatives), the Hope Council (a city-wide collaborative of church and community program agencies), The Hope Academy - an annual Urban Convocation aimed at training church leaders (where over 600 lay and clergy persons were trained), and 9 new Communities of Shalom (Shalom Zones) in the city of Baltimore.